 David is a past-president of the Florida Association of Criminal Defense Lawyers – Miami Chapter and past-president of the Federal Bar Association, South Florida Chapter, 2007-08.
 He served for ten years as the Southern District of Florida’s national representative for the Criminal Justice Act Panel, and is the vice-chair of the National Association of Criminal Defense Lawyer’s amicus committee.
 David also has co-authored the Fourth Amendment Forum, published in NACDL’s The Champion.
 He is frequently asked to serve on committees for the Southern District of Florida.

 David frequently lectures nationally and locally on different aspects of the criminal trial and appeal.
 He has taught legal writing at the University of Miami School of Law, and has taught Advanced Criminal Procedure and White Collar Law at Florida International University College of Law.
 He also speaks to other criminal defense lawyers on ethics and zealously representing criminal defendants charged with serious crimes.
-His lengthy list of lectures can be found on his resume and here is a picture of him lecturing over 400 lawyers on how to defend federal cases in which doctors are charged:
+His lengthy list of lectures can be found on his resume.

 David is often quoted in publications around the country, including The Miami Herald, The Sun-Sentinel, The Palm Beach Post, the Daily Business Review, USA Today, The New York Times, The Wall Street Journal, The Boston Globe, Law.com, and CNN.com.
 He has written opinion pieces for numerous publications, and is the author of the popular Southern District of Florida blog, which has been described by the New Times as “the definitive source on South Florida’s federal court system.”
 He recently wrote a chapter in a book for lawyers; his chapter was titled “Battling Goliath, Trying to Win in the Court of Appeals.”